Shelby219/MERN-APP-server/README.md

 Removals: From the saved recipe page, the feature of having categories for breakfast, lunch and dinner was removed due to the time frame and placed in nice to have for future.
 Additionally the major filter components for the browse recipe page was removed again due to the time frame, this is a large complex component/feature which requires the needed time and effort to implement correctly.

+The functionality which takes the users preferences and filters out recipes using these preferences was built, however not utlised as the API endpoint limits for spoonacular are limited due to the payment tier, so to call enough recipes to enabling filtering would be too much at this point.
+This function does sit on the client side, however future plans will put this functionality on the server side to save the data load being sent to the client.

 <img src="./docs/trello/sprint5-2.png" alt="sprint 5 card 2" width="80%" />
 <img src="./docs/trello/sprint5-3.png" alt="sprint 5 card 3" width="80%" />
 <img src="./docs/trello/sprint5-4.png" alt="sprint 5 card 4" width="80%" />